Sony A7 vs A6000

-The Sony Alpha A7 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2013 and February 2014.
+The Sony Alpha A7 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and February 2014.
 Both the A7 and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (A7) and an APS-C (A6000) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Sony A7 and the Sony A6000 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony A7 and the Sony A6000.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (33 percent) than the Sony A7.
 Moreover, the A6000 is markedly lighter (27 percent) than the A7.
 It is worth mentioning in this context that the A7 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.